yd021976/RhinoPluginRadialMenu/README.md

+# Rhino Radial menu

-Launch menu : Type command "TigrouRadialMenu" to launch the radial menu.
+##### Launch menu : Type command "TigrouRadialMenu" to launch the radial menu.

-1) How to add icons
+1. How to add icons
-  a - Enter edit mode
+  a.
+Enter edit mode
     * Mouse right click on "close" button (the one in the center of radial menu)

-  b - Add Rhino toolbar icons to radial menu
+  b.
+Add Rhino toolbar icons to radial menu
     * Right mouse click on "close" button in the center to enter "edit mode"
     * Command+Left mouse click on a rhino icon to drag it
     * Drag Rhino item onto radial menu buttons
     * Release mouse and Command key
     * The item is added

-  c - Move radial menu items
+  c.
+Move radial menu items
     * Command+Left mouse click on a radial menu item to drag it (NOTE: You can't move "folder items" for the moment)
     * Move item on the radial menu
     * Release mouse button and Command key to confirm item drop

-2) Radial menu usages
+2. Radial menu usages
-   a - Press ESC key to close any opened sub menu.
+   * Press ESC key to close any opened sub menu.
 If ESC is pressed when radial menu shows the 1st menu level, it will close the radial menu
+   * Click close button at the center to close the menu
+   * Click a button to run the command (WIP)